CartoDB/deck.gl-examples/amazon-locations/README.md

-## Example: Amazon locations deck.gl and CARTO
+## Example: Amazon Location Services basemap with CARTO + deck.gl

+This example uses a basemap from Amazon Location Services in combination with layers from the CARTO module in deck.gl.

 Uses [Vite](https://vitejs.dev/) to bundle and serve files.

 ## Usage